jmeegan2/MapKit-App/DevLog.md

 Necessary ToDo before launching
 * Add white dot for starting position (done 4/19 but need to have it have a border for the image, basically done though)
-* Refactoring for neatness and good practices
+* Refactoring for neatness and good practices (done)
 * Menu creation for avoid highways and tolls option
 * Have loading screen wait for the map to load before showing the screen with the values or maybe put give it its own loading screen
 * Add user current location functionality